-known flop house where Aramburo and her pals smoked crack.
-Carrillo says he recieved another tip that Aramburo, after leaving Pacheco's apartment, went to that house where she was allegedly killed by three individuals she knew, including a drug dealer who has a murder conviction.
+Carrillo says he interviewed two of Aramburo's friends, who told him about a house at 35 Percival Ave. in Coconut Grove, at the time a known flophouse where Aramburo and her pals smoked crack.
+Carrillo says he received another tip, that Aramburo, after leaving Pacheco's apartment, went to that house, where she was allegedly killed by three individuals she knew, including a drug dealer who has a murder conviction.

 I've chosen not to disclose their names until I've had an opportunity to verify Carrillo's claims.